Naughty Elephant Squeezes Water!

 - If your exam is essay based, try thinking about different topics and make mini essay plans to develop your ideas about the themes you have covered.

 Start each session by reviewing work from the previous day

 It is helpful to build a review of previous sessions into your revision each day.
 Engaging in this repetitive process will support your revision.

-For more tips, why not check out our workshop material on Revision and Memory Techniques on the ALD Blackboard.
+For more tips, why not check out our workshop material on Revision and Memory Techniques on the Student Learning Development & Research Support Blackboard.

 Remember, it is important to seek help as soon as possible if you are finding revision difficult.
 Talk to your tutors.
-You may also like to contact Academic Learning Development via email@example.com to discuss your revision queries.
+You may also like to contact your Learning Developer via email@example.com to discuss your revision queries or book a 1:1 through Blackboard.
 It is natural to feel nervous about revision and exams but if you are finding it difficult to manage your anxiety, please contact the University Mental Health Practitioners via firstname.lastname@example.org

 Good luck with your revision!